Menstrual Hygiene Management Among Adolescent Girls in Kenya

 Gaps

-While each of these organizations provide sustainable products, gaps still exist largely because of uncertainty surrounding the actual level of success in increasing school attendance and decreasing menstrual shame.
-For example, one study conducted in Nepal in 2011 found that better access to feminine hygiene products had little to no effect on the attendance gap.88 Moreover, a 2016 study in Uganda found that while drops in attendance was worse for those girls that did not receive pads, the pads had no significant impact on girls’ self-reported shame or insecurity while on their period.89 However, there is research that has found positive impacts because of feminine product donations, despite the research that suggest that donations do not create significant positive results.90
+While each of these organizations provides sustainable products, gaps still exist largely because of uncertainty surrounding the actual level of success in increasing school attendance and decreasing menstrual shame.
+For example, one study conducted in Nepal in 2011 found that better access to feminine hygiene products had little to no effect on the attendance gap.88 Moreover, a 2016 study in Uganda found that while drops in attendance were worse for those girls who did not receive pads, the pads had no significant impact on girls’ self-reported shame or insecurity while on their period.89 However, there is research that has found positive impacts because of feminine product donations, despite the research that suggest that donations do not create significant positive results.90

 An additional gap is in the reusable quality of the pads.
 As previously discussed, a 2015 study found that women who use reusable absorbent pads are more likely to have symptoms of infection or be diagnosed with urogenital infection than women using disposable pads,91 potentially because of insufficient cleaning processes of the reusable pads.
 This suggests that this practice may have some negative health effects.